samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - `password`: the password to be hashed, which MUST NOT be greater than `MAX_PASSWORD` bytes long.
 - `salt`: the unique and non-secret salt, which MUST NOT be greater than `MAX_SALT` bytes long.
+- `personalization`: the hardcoded, globally unique, and application-specific personalization string for the entire database/application, which MUST be between `MIN_PERSONALIZATION` and `MAX_PERSONALIZATION` bytes long.
 - `spaceCost`: the memory size in `2**spaceCost` blocks, where a block is `HASH_LEN` bytes long.
 It MUST be an integer between `MIN_SPACECOST` and `MAX_SPACECOST`.
 - `timeCost`: the number of rounds, which MUST be an integer between `MIN_TIMECOST` and `MAX_TIMECOST`.
 - `parallelism`: the number of CPU cores/internal function calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.